xOkMuh/luna-byok-roleplay/README.md

 ---

-## 🫂 The Floating Universe (Overlay Mechanics)
+### 🫧 The Floating Universe (Overlay Mechanics & Chaos Mode)
 Luna’s overlay system lives actively on top of your Android UI.
-Your characters are no longer trapped inside a chat log; they are watching your world with you.
+Your characters are no longer trapped inside a chat log; they are watching your world with you through a highly customizable, glassmorphism-styled floating bubble.

+* **Chaos Mode & The God Radar:** Drop your entire roster (even 100+ characters) into a single floating session.
+The engine utilizes an advanced internal radar that actively scans your text for specific names and emotional nicknames, seamlessly routing the prompt to the exact character you are addressing.
+Every character operates on strictly isolated brains—meaning zero persona bleeding or memory leakage—allowing them to interact with you and bicker among themselves organically.
-* **Screen Vision & App Tracking:** Drop a character bubble onto your screen while you browse social media or watch videos.
-With Screen Vision active, they can read your current mobile display context and comment autonomously on what you are doing (e.g., commenting on a specific video you are watching).
+* **Screen Vision & Spontaneous Reactions:** With Screen Vision active, characters can read your current mobile display context and comment on what you are doing.
+Furthermore, the engine features a Spontaneity Timer: if left alone, the AI might autonomously peek at your screen and initiate a conversation out of nowhere.
-* **The Time Skip Engine:** Characters have an internal sense of time.
-If you leave a character alone for several hours and then reopen their floating bubble, the engine injects a "Time Skip" context.
-The AI will organically act as if they lived their day normally while you were gone, greeting you differently based on the time elapsed.
+* **The Time Skip Engine:** Characters possess an organic sense of time.
+If you leave a character alone for several hours and then reopen their overlay, the engine organically calculates the elapsed time.
+The AI will act as if they lived their day normally while you were gone, naturally shifting their greetings and mood.
-* **Autonomous Push Notifications & Ephemeral Chats:** Bots possess a sense of real-world time and will text you first based on immediate events.
-Clicking a notification launches a resizeable, transparent floating chat mirror.
-* **The "Double Greeting" Engine:** When reacting to your screen, the AI dynamically processes your environment and delivers a contextual reaction *before* your text turn even begins.
-This hooks directly into the 0-1000 Intimacy system, tracking your affinity points dynamically in the background.
+* **Autonomous Notifications & "Double Greeting" Continuity:** Bots will autonomously text you first via push notifications (Greeting 1).
+Clicking the notification launches a floating Ephemeral Chat and instantly triggers a continuity system.
+The AI seamlessly acknowledges your arrival and delivers a second, contextual follow-up (Greeting 2) *before* you even type a word.
+This hooks directly into the 0-1000 Intimacy system, dynamically tracking affinity in the background.
-* **Floating Group Chaos:** You can drag an entire party (Group Room) into the floating overlay.
-The engine handles the background prompt routing to ensure all characters recognize they are sharing the same screen space with you.

 ![Notification](https://github.com/xOkMuh/luna-byok-roleplay/blob/main/Screenshot_2026-07-25-23-45-54-982_com.mi.android.globallauncher.jpg)